UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/99_assignment.rst

 ----------------------------

 .. todo::
-    Need specific details of assignment
+    Need specific details of lesson 2 assignment, with sample code

 #.